-In this section you can find a general explanation of the ETM's cost calculation, as well as more in-depth articles on specific subjects.
+On this page you can find a general explanation of the ETM's cost calculation principles.

 The cost calculation in the ETM adheres to the following principles: